Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Conclusions

-What we have done in this paper is essentially quantified how the physics of the evolution of the Crab nebula as a supernova remnant manifests in the language of complex systems.
+What we have done in this paper is essentially quantified how the physics of the evolution of the Crab Nebula as a supernova remnant manifests in the language of complex systems.
 The 2D-MFDFA approach we have used in the study is found to be a good method to characterize the complexity of an astrophysical system with complex morphological features.
-Our multifractal results inform us that the rich fine structures in the Crab nebula ruled by local scaling behaviors show a self-organization at different length scales of the structural system.
-Long range correlations manifest as self-similar fractals and are identified as signatures of self-organized criticality \cite{bak1988self,bak1989physics}.
-Our results thus deepen our understanding of the multi-scale physics that is operating in the Crab nebula.
+Our multifractal results inform us that the rich fine structures in the Crab Nebula ruled by local scaling behaviors show self-organization at different length scales of the structural system.
+Long-range correlations manifest as self-similar fractals and are identified as signatures of self-organized criticality \cite{bak1988self,bak1989physics}.
+Our results thus deepen our understanding of the multi-scale physics that is operating in the Crab Nebula.
+An example of a complex system with multifractal characteristics similar to the Crab Nebula is the human brain.
+Multifractality captures the heterogeneous and multiscale interaction rules in the brain networks \cite{yang2020controlling}; for instance, the community structures at different structural levels in the human brain connectome \cite{xue2017reliable} ruled by scaling behaviors that are signatures of self-organization \cite{singh2016scaling}.

-This paper represents a proof of concept of the insights that can be obtained from viewing the Crab nebula as a complex system.
+This paper represents a proof of concept of the insights that can be obtained from viewing the Crab Nebula as a complex system.
 However, it has some limitations.
 First, our analysis considers the Crab as a two-dimensional object and ignores its three-dimensional structure.
 It will be interesting to study the full 3D structure using reconstructions such as those given by~\cite{Martin:2021}.
-Secondly, the Crab nebula is a rapidly evolving system on astrophysical time scales.
-The data that we analyze here are observations taken at specific times, and we do not address here the question of the time evolution of the properties related to complexity.
+Secondly, the Crab Nebula is a rapidly evolving system on astrophysical time scales.
+The data that we analyze here are observations taken at specific times, and we do not address the question of the time evolution of the properties related to complexity.
 In order to extract the full potential of the method, our work can be extended in the following directions.
 Given the wealth of data available for this astrophysical object, an analysis across the full range of frequencies will be valuable and will be carried out in the future.
 It opens up a slew of questions that will enhance our understanding of supernova remnants, and we plan to carry out a systematic investigation in the near future.